-What a contrast from today’s scene above, to photos showing the Hall in its prime.
-And what a pity that the planners decided to tear down this once magnificent country house.
+Above: Quite a contrast from how it once looked to today’s sorry sight (below).
 It was used as a Youth Hostel for some years – from the death of Mary Gosselin-Grimshawe in 1930 until it was demolished in 1934.
 It must have been an ideal spot to explore these glorious surroundings.

-Click here to view more old images of Errwood Hall.
+Click here to view more old photos of Errwood Hall.

 This once-magnificent country house, enjoying wonderful views over the picturesque Goyt Valley, is now just a sad pile of stones.
 It survived for less than 100 years.
 It was built around 1843, and demolished in 1934.
 Click on any of the posts below for information relating to the hall.
 I’ve managed to collect quite a few old photos showing the hall in all its former glory.
 Click here to view them.

 Mr Oyarzibel took the opportunity of denying the stories that the bodies of the Grimshaws in the vault are embalmed in glass-topped coffins, and that the corpses still wear gold watch chains…

 A wonderful tale of a loveable Whaley Bridge rogue who won a bet with the Disley police.
 And also hunted for the Grimshawe’s treasure which was said to be buried close to Errwood Hall.